 But by ignoring the very real biological differences between men and women, a policy in Connecticut denies girls exactly what Title IX promised.
 It allows males who identify as female to compete in girls’ sports.
 But males have obvious physical advantages and have deprived girls in Connecticut repeatedly of championship titles and opportunities to advance to the next level of competition.

 Thankfully, four female athletes are standing up to this unfair treatment.
-They’ve faced some setbacks, including a recent court decision dismissing their case.
-But they’re not backing down, and ADF appealed this ruling to ensure our laws and policies reflect biological reality.
+They’ve faced some setbacks, including a court decision dismissing their case.
+But they’re not backing down, and ADF appealed this ruling to ensure that our laws and policies reflect biological reality.
 When they don’t, it’s girls and women who most often suffer the consequences.

 Read more about the case below.

 Selina Soule, Chelsea Mitchell, Alanna Smith, and Ashley Nicoletti are high-performing track and field athletes.
-All four have spent years and hundreds—if not thousands—of hours training for the chance to be the very best, to be recognized as champions, and even compete for college scholarships.
+All four have spent years and hundreds—if not thousands—of hours training for the chance to be the very best, to be recognized as champions, and even to compete for college scholarships.

 But the Connecticut Interscholastic Athletic Conference (CIAC) has been allowing males to compete in the female category.
 This threatens the opportunities for female athletes to earn titles and even scholarships.

-In 2019, Selina finished just one place short of advancing to the final round of the Indoor Track and Field State Championships.
+In 2019, Selina Soule finished just one place short of advancing to the final round of the Indoor Track and Field State Championships.
 Selina likely would’ve gone on to compete at regionals, but two males who identify as female competed against her, winning first and second place and setting state records.
 Instead of getting to compete in front of college scouts, Selina was relegated to the sidelines.

-Alanna Smith also has a promising career ahead of her in Track and Field.
+Alanna Smith also has a promising career ahead of her in track and field.
 In 2019, she won the 400-meter dash at the New England Regional Championships as a freshman.
 Later, however, Alanna came in third place to a male in the 200-meter dash, when she should have been recognized as runner-up.
 Alanna is a talented athlete, but if she is forced to continue competing against males, her opportunities will decrease.

 Title IX guarantees equal opportunity in girls’ sports.
 But the CIAC’s policy ignores the real physical differences between the sexes and makes it harder for girls to chase their athletic dreams.
-That’s why Alliance Defending Freedom filed a lawsuit challenging this policy: After all, our laws and policies should reflect the biological reality that men and women are different, not ignore it.
+That’s why Alliance Defending Freedom filed a lawsuit challenging this policy: after all, our laws and policies should reflect the biological reality that men and women are different, not ignore it.